10 Movies to Watch This Easter

 Arguably the most famous Christian movie in existence, The Passion of the Christ captures every moment of fear, pain, and resolve surround the crucifixion of Jesus.
 Though controversy still dogs this violent film, Jim Caviezel delivers a stunning performance that’s still acknowledged to this day.
 Filled with raw emotion and gruesome brutality, The Passion of the Christ is not for the faint of heart.
 However, those viewers who can endure its onslaught will step away with a new understanding, and a new hope, in the resurrection of Christ.

-A recent addition to the list, Risen takes a rather creative approach to the events surrounding Easter.
+A more recent addition to the list of Eater movies, Risen takes a rather creative approach to the events surrounding Easter.
 Instead of retelling the story of Christ and his disciples, Risen follows a Roman Centurion who is charged by Pontius Pilate to investigate the disappearance of Jesus’ body and quell a Jewish uprising.
 As the search leads him across Jerusalem and into the path of Christ’s disciples, the truth behind the mystery proves even more fantastic than he imagined.
 By viewing the resurrection through the eyes of an outside, Risen brings new life to a familiar narrative.

 VeggieTales: An Easter Carol

 Who can resist the hijinks of Bob the Tomato and Larry the Cucumber, especially when Rebecca St. James joins the fun as an angel named Hope?
 Based on the work of Charles Dickens, An Easter Carol follows everyone’s favorite vegetables as they attempt to persuade the cranky Mr. Nezzer from destroying St. Bart’s church to make way for his new amusement park.
 Safe for children, and fun for adults of all ages, An Easter Carol teaches the viewers the true meaning of Easter with plenty of laughs and silly songs to boot.
-Christian parents couldn’t ask for a better movie.
+Christian parents couldn’t ask for a better movie to share the Easter story with their kids.

 Son of God